TWA Flight 843: Accident

+In the NTSB report, "The Captain stated that he closed the thrust levers and put the airplane back on the runway.
+He applied full reverse thrust and maximum braking and the airplane began to decelerate, but not as fast as he had expected.
+He said that the brakes seemed to be losing their effectiveness and concluded that with approximately 1500 ft of runway remaining and the air speed still about 100 kts [100 kn], he would not be able to stop before reaching the blast fence at the end of the runway."

+Captain Kinkead turned the now-burning aircraft to the left and it went off the runway, finally stopping on an area of grass 296 ft from runway 13R.

 In addition to the nine flight attendants on board, there were five additional off-duty flight attendants who assisted in the evacuation.
-Although only three of eight exit doors were available for use, the evacuation was completed within two minutes, and the airport rescue and fire fighting teams response was timely and adequate.
+Although only three of eight exit doors were available for use, the evacuation was completed within two minutes, and the airport rescue and fire fighting teams' response was timely and adequate.

 Oakland rapper Saafir was a passenger on the plane and injured his back while jumping to the ground.
 Only 10 people (all of whom were passengers) were injured.